Gain consideration using a shunt regulator and optocoupler feedback

 Also read: Tips and tricks: Power conversion design help

 - John Bottrill is a senior applications engineer at Texas Instruments, Manchester, N.H.
 John supports customers and evaluates new ICs before release.
 In doing so, he has produced more than 20 technical papers and has two patents to his credit.
 He received his B. Sc. in Electrical Engineering from Queen’s University at Kingston, Ontario, Canada.
-He can be reached at ti_johnbottrill(at)list.ti.com.
+He can be reached at firstname.lastname@example.org.